-5.10.4 Packet Handling in Firmware
+5.16.5 Packet Handling in Firmware

-When implementing a packet oriented radio protocol in firmware, the MCU needs to know when a packet has been received.
-Additionally, for packets longer than 64 bytes, the RX FIFO needs to be read while in RX.
+When implementing a packet oriented radio protocol in firmware, the MCU needs to know when a packet has been received/transmitted.
+Additionally, for packets longer than 64 bytes, the RX FIFO needs to be read while in RX and the TX FIFO needs to be refilled while in TX.
+This means that the MCU needs to know the number of bytes that can be read from or written to the RX FIFO and TX FIFO respectively.
 There are two possible solutions to get the necessary status information: